 Plum Creek Wind Facility.
 This 414-megawatt wind project received approval in August 2021 and comprises 74 turbines along with a 31-mile transmission line.
 The project will generate hundreds of clean energy jobs and tax revenues for local counties.

 Nobles Wind Farm.
 This 201-megawatt wind project received approval in July 2021.
 This project was unique in that it was an existing wind farm that the facility's operator (Xcel Energy Inc) sought approval to repower.
 Repowering a wind farm involves replacing the hubs and blades of each turbine.

 Emerson Creek Wind Farm.
 This 297-megawatt wind project received approval in June 2021.
 Some of the power generated by this facility, which Firelands Wind developed, will power a nearby Google data center.

 Morris Ridge Solar Project.
-This 177-megawatt solar project received approval in June 2021.
-This facility will help put New York State on the path toward obtaining 70% of its electricity from renewable sources by 2030.
+This 177-megawatt solar project will help put New York State on the path toward obtaining 70% of its electricity from renewable sources by 2030.
 This was also one of the first projects in the state to follow the new “94-C” process designed to speed up approvals of renewable energy projects.

 Arche Energy Project.
 This 107-megawatt solar project received approval in April 2021.
 Sponsored by 7X Energy, this project will help increase solar capacity in the state of Ohio, which is expected to see rapid growth in its solar energy market over the next five years.